-They’re also less likely than specialists to feel positive about the six Talent Magnets (which make an organization’s culture attractive to talent):
+They’re also less likely than specialists to feel positive about the six Talent Magnets (which make an organisation’s culture attractive to talent):

-This all leads to the question: Why don’t generalists feel more positive and connected to their organizations?
+This all leads to the question: Why don’t generalists feel more positive and connected to their organisations?

 The unfortunate but logical answer is that the value employers place in generalists’ skills is not reflected in career development and promotions.
 Traditional career paths at most workplaces still favor specialists.

 More than half (56%) of generalists believe there is no clear career path for them, with 35% feeling excluded from promotions.
 Nearly half (48%) say specialists move up the career ladder faster.
 Some generalists feel it’s easier to see the goals and accomplishments of specialists, because their roles are more defined and specific.

 Generalists may need new titles or even permission to define their roles more broadly, and this can be difficult for organisations to accept.
 To properly clarify the role of generalists requires a more holistic re-evaluation of talent acquisition, career development, and even norms of working.

 Furthermore, many generalists don’t feel appreciated for their work and often have poor recognition experiences at their organisations.
 Recognition is not part of their everyday employee experience or given in meaningful ways.